Greater Chicago is pretty tough. It survives harsh winters, sweltering summers, and everything in between.

 Northern Red Oak (Quercus rubra)

-This climate-resilient tree has a strong branching structure, making it resistant to wind damage.
+This climate-resilient tree features a robust branching structure, making it highly resistant to wind damage.

 Red Oak (Quercus rubra) CC

-It can grow 60 to 75 feet high with a 45- to 60-foot spread.
+It can grow 60 to 75 feet high with a spread of 45 to 60 feet.
 Its 4- to 8-inch leaves are dark green and change to red to orangish-red in fall.
 A round, broad crown highlights this tree’s robust structure.

 Hackberry (Celtis occidentalis)

 Flexible and durable in windy conditions, the hackberry tree can make a great windbreak.
-The tree reaches heights of 40 to 60 feet with a 40- to 60-foot spread.
+The tree reaches heights of 40 to 60 feet, with a spread of 40 to 60 feet.
 Its berries are a favorite of birds.

 Pest-Resistant Trees